Tsie23/AWS-re-Start-Journey/README.md

 - Serves as a personal knowledge base
 - A portfolio to be shared with recruiters

+## Repository Structure
+Certificates/ – Evidence of technical aptitude, and successful completion.
+Labs/ – Detailed explanations of technical exercises completed accompanied by screenshot images, challenges faced and key takeaway insights.
+Projects/ – detailed outlines of solutions implemented in completing the project brief.
+Service-Notes/ – A brief description of the modules content, terms and concepts.

 ## Covered Labs

 * Compute